High Protein Pasta Salad

 Summer is almost here!
 And what does that mean???…. giant bowls of pasta salad of course!
 When have you ever gone to a backyard BBQ and not seen at least one pasta salad?
 Probs never.
 And that’s because pasta salads are easy to make and crowd pleasers!
 And this high protein pasta salad is no exception.

-If you’re looking for other quick and easy weeknight meal ideas, this 15 Minute Broccoli & Quinoa Salad is delicious, or this Tot-co Salad is a fun one!
+If you’re looking for other quick and easy weeknight meal ideas, this Barley and Quinoa Salad is delicious, or this Loaded Tater Tot Casserole is a fun one!

 Why you’ll love this high protein pasta salad recipe